 Salmon Symposium Planning for 2012 (Jessica S.)

 The Salmon Symposium will be November 7 & 8, 2012.
-Bob Lackey, Departement of Fisheries and Wildlife at the University of Washington, will be the keynote speaker.
-He has a biology background and a policy background.
+Bob Lackey, Department of Fisheries and Wildlife at Oregon State University , will be the keynote speaker.
+He has a strong fisheries and policy background.
 He will have two talks on the first day (one in the morning- 45 minutes broad picture presentation of results of the Salmon 2100 Project; one in the afternoon- 20 minutes and discussion about Mat-Su implications) and he plans to attend both days of the symposium.

 There will be a groundwater workshop on the day following the symposium, November 9, 2012.
-USGS (Janet Curran and Colin Cucuchee) will host the workshop.
+USGS (Janet Curran and Colin Kikuchi) will host the workshop.

 Bill suggested having a ‘state of the Mat-Su salmon science/data and state of the policy’ discussion at the symposium.
 Bill might be willing to present on the science.
 Mark Mastellar might be a good presenter for the policy piece.